 FROM ITS ART DECO ARCHITECTURE to the Basilica of the National Shrine of the Immaculate Conception to local anchors such as Dance Place, Brookland is a haven for arts and culture.

 Furthermore, with tree-lined streets, single- family residences, a new town center and Metrorail access, the neighborhood offers tremendous retail and restaurant opportunities close to the heart of the nation’s capital.

 This mixed-use project delivered 57,000 SF of retail/restaurant space and 562 apartments in 2014.
-Project anchors include The Arts Walk (27 artist studios), Barnes & Noble, Busboys & Poets, Starbucks Reserve, and Brookland Pint.
+Project anchors include The Arts Walk (27 artist studios), Barnes & Noble, Busboys & Poets, Starbucks, and Brookland Pint.
 Phase II has started and will deliver 156 apartments & 20,200 SF of retail space in fall 2020.

 - Children’s Hospital

 - Hospital for Sick Children Pediatric Center

 - Primrose (French restaurant & wine bar)—2017